senoramarillo/kickbase-analysis/README.md

 # Contribute

 Feel free to contribute to this repository.

-You can also contact me on discord (r0man51) or open an issue if you have any ideas, bugfinds, questions, etc.
+### Thanks to
+- [@fabfischer](https://github.com/fabfischer) for the inspiration and the currently great and working [Kickbase+ web client](https://github.com/fabfischer/kickbase-plus)
+- [@kevinskyba](https://github.com/kevinskyba) for providing the excellent [Kickbase API documentation](https://kevinskyba.github.io/kickbase-api-doc)
+- [@roman-la](https://github.com/roman-la) for the base of the frontend

+---